Prince Rogers Nelson biography

 1999 (1982)

 On record, Prince showed no aversion to use the F-word casually in mainstream music.
 Swearwords and his fearlessly lewd lyrics became a hallmark that would stand Prince out to good advantage.
-His sixth album would not only receive but be the first to trigger the industry’s sleeve sticker warning ‘parental guidance’ for explicit content.
-The public lapped it up.
-1999 not only put Prince on the cover of the coveted Rolling Stone magazine, his musical impact saw him compared alongside Michael Jackson as the first artists to truly crossover from black music and stride deep into the white mainstream.
+Yet 1999 was deemed as too much product to introduce him to the UK and was pared down to a single LP, although subsequent pressings restored the second disc.
+1999 became hugely influential on electro-pop and defined the course of music throughout the remainder of the 1980s and for decades beyond.
+Not only did it put Prince on the cover of the coveted Rolling Stone magazine, his musical impact saw him compared alongside Michael Jackson as the first artists to truly crossover from black music and stride deep into the white mainstream.
 Prince later resented comparison with Jackson, and a rivalry between them ensued.
-Feeling impinged by Prince’s control in the studio, Dickerson quit the band following the tour’s conclusion in April 1983.
-It spurred Prince to double down on keeping momentum.
+Feeling impinged by Prince’s control in the studio, Dickerson quit the band following 1999 Tour’s conclusion in April 1983.
+His exit spurred Prince to double down on keeping momentum.
 Guitarist Wendy Melvoin, introduced to Prince by her childhood friend Lisa Coleman, was hired in replacement of Dickerson.
 The backing band even received a name, The Revolution.
-Superstardom was just on the horizon.
+Superstardom was on the horizon.

-Accompanied by his new band The Revolution, with whom and for the first time Prince uncharacteristically shared creative output in the studio, work was begun on his sixth album Purple Rain.
-Recording got underway in August 1983 and during this time Prince even wrote the second album for Vanity.
-But when its then lead singer (former model and then girlfriend of Prince) Vanity Matthews quit, the group assumed the name Apollonia 6 after her replacement, 22-year-old Mexican actress and singer Patrica “Apollonia” Kotero.
-She would play the female lead and Prince’s muse in the movie Purple Rain to accompany the album.
+Accompanied by his new band The Revolution with whom and for the first time Prince uncharacteristically shared creative input in the studio, work was begun on his sixth studio album Purple Rain.
+Recording got underway in August 1983 and during this, Prince found time to also write a second album for Vanity.
+But when its then lead vocalist, former model and then girlfriend of Prince, Vanity Matthews quit, the group assumed the name Apollonia 6 after her replacement, 22-year-old Mexican actress and singer Patrica “Apollonia” Kotero.

 Purple Rain (1984)